tylermcwilliams/dominionsworld/README.md

 - `GenBlockLayers.cs` line 159

 _For some reason, there is a bit overflow when lerping, on line 159 in `GenBlockLayers.cs`.
 As a temporary fix, I pass the arguments as absolutes, but this still causes very light inaccuracies._

+### Landforms

+Landforms map generation is hijacked in `GenMaps.cs` by assigning an array of RGB values as int, directly read from the landform.png file.

+#### WARNING:
+If the mod reads an R value that does not correspond to a landform directly, it might crash the server.
+Make sure the landforms.png file is somehow sanitized for out of bounds R values.
+Safety may be added later.

+Changes from source:

+- `GenMaps.cs` line 150